A Level-Set Immersed Boundary Method for Reactive Transport in Complex Topologies with Moving Interfaces: Numerical Methodology

 \subsection{Finite Volume Discretization}

-Equations \eqref{eq:NavierStokes}-\eqref{eq:transport} are discretized using a finite-volume scheme \cite{ferziger2012computational,versteeg2007introduction} on a structured Cartesian grid.
-A fully implicit Euler backward time integration scheme is used to avoid any stability problems associated with larger time steps.
+Equations \eqref{eq:NavierStokes}-\eqref{eq:transport} are discretized using a finite-volume scheme \cite{ferziger2012computational,versteeg2007introduction} on a structured Cartesian grid. {An Euler backward time integration scheme is used for temporal discretization.}

 The NS equations \eqref{eq:NavierStokes} are solved in the primitive variables ($\mathbf u, p$) formulation.
 The primitive variables are defined on a staggered grid.
 This avoids the checkerboard patterns in the solution \cite{harlow1965numerical}.
 In staggered grids, the velocities are stored at the grid faces and the scalar variables (e.g. pressure, temperature, concentration) are stored at the cell centers.
-Hence, a $d+1$ Cartesian grid set is required in a $d$-dimensional problem.
-The PISO algorithm, a non-iterative method to solve the unsteady Navier-Stokes equation with large time steps, is adopted for pressure-velocity coupling \cite{issa1986solution} and satisfies mass conservation using predictor-corrector steps.
-The convection and viscous terms in \eqref{eq:NavierStokes} are discretized using a third order upwinding (QUICK) \cite{leonard1979stable,hayase1992consistently} and a second order central difference schemes, respectively.
+Hence, a $s+1$ Cartesian grid set is required in a $s$-dimensional problem.
+The pressure-implicit with splitting of operators (PISO) algorithm, a non-iterative method to solve the unsteady Navier-Stokes equation with large time steps, is adopted for pressure-velocity coupling \cite{issa1986solution} and satisfies mass conservation using predictor-corrector steps.
+The convection and viscous terms in \eqref{eq:NavierStokes} are discretized using third-order quadratic upstream interpolation for convective kinematics (QUICK) \cite{leonard1979stable,hayase1992consistently} and a second-order central difference schemes, respectively.
 An identical spatial discretization is adopted to discretize the convection and diffusion terms in the scalar transport equation \eqref{eq:transport}.
-Hamilton-Jacobi WENO scheme \cite{liu1994weighted, fedkiw1999non} is used to discretize both the level set and the re-initilization equations \eqref{eq:levelset}-\eqref{eq:reinit} in space.
-Their temporal discretization is performed by either TVD-RK3 or TVD-RK4 \cite{shu1988efficient}.
-A comprehensive review of strategies to solve the level set and reinitialization equations is given in \cite{gibou2018review, osher2004level}.
+Hamilton-Jacobi weighted essentially non-oscillator (WENO) scheme \cite{liu1994weighted, fedkiw1999non} is used to discretize both the level set and the reinitilization equations \eqref{eq:levelset}-\eqref{eq:reinit} in space.
+Their temporal discretization is performed by either total variation diminishing Runge-Kutta third-order (TVD-RK3) or total variation diminishing Runge-Kutta fourth-order (TVD-RK4) \cite{shu1988efficient}.
+A comprehensive review of strategies to solve the level set and reinitialization equations is given in \cite{gibou2018review, osher2004level}. \noah{Details on the temporal discretization can be found in~\ref{sec:press-vel-coupling} and~\ref{app:other-temp}.}